Gain real-world experience through our internship program.

 We believe effective communication requires an ability to apply theory in real-world contexts.
 That’s why every single communication major gets relevant workplace experience.
 Internships are incorporated directly into our degree program as a core requirement.
 To graduate with a communication degree, you must complete COMM 399 – Communication Internship.*

-If you need helping finding an internship, talk with the internship director, Prof. Rob Pocock, or stop by the Career Development Center in the Anderson-Werkman building.
+If you need helping finding an internship, talk with the internship director, Prof. Rob Pocock, or stop by the Boerigter Center for Calling and Career in the Anderson-Werkman building.
 We also have an Internship Search Process form you can use to track your search efforts.

 *Students with a major GPA below 2.0 will need department approval to take part in the internship program.
 If you do not have a GPA of at least 2.0 in your communication major, you should meet with your advisor to discuss your options.